 Next up came stuffing.
+In chats with supermarket shoppers, I found the main choice came down to Stove Top stuffing vs. homemade.
 Arguably, this has the most “active” time of any of the traditional side dishes.
 There’s chopping and sauteing involved.
 I made this dish twice, once manually cutting up the vegetables as a home cook’s pace and a second time using a food processor which dramatically cut the prep time.
 Otherwise, it’s just a matter of cutting up bread and letting it go stale or toasting it in an oven.
 In the photo left, the boxed version is in the upper pan, the homemade version is in the lower pan.

 With a $1.29 loaf of bread, an onion, some celery, carrots, garlic, an egg and some broth, stuffing comes in an inexpensive, yet filling side dish.
 The total cost of making a pan of stuffing came out to $4.23 for about 12 servings using a 99 cent can of chicken stock.
 If you used your own stock or used bouillon, it cuts the cost to around $3.24 to serve a dozen.